 The One Overlooked Key To Getting V Cut Abs

 There is one overlooked key on how to get v lines: you must first drop any excess body fat you are carrying around.
+The Warrior Shredding Program is perfect for dropping this excess body fat.
 The leaner you are the more visible this muscle will be.
 I personally don’t like to shoot out certain body fat figures to aim for.

 Body Fat testing for the most part is too unreliable and results vary drastically.
 In addition the accurate forms of body fat testing get quite expensive.
 What you will need to shoot for is a narrow waist line.
 How narrow?
 Ideally 45% of your height or 1/2 to 1″ less than 45% of your height.
 So if your 6′ tall than you are going to multiply 72 (6 feet in inches) by 0.45.
 This will give you 32.4.
 Therefore you will want to get your waist between 31.4 to 32.4″